Guiding Students through Rearranging Equations

 3. rules for manipulating equations (i.e., performing the same operation on both sides of an equation).

-The manipulating equations page should help students gain a bit more confidence in their abilities to use math to solve problems that are common in introductory geoscience.
+The Manipulating Equations page should help students gain a bit more confidence in their abilities to use math to solve problems that are common in introductory geoscience.

 Students struggle with equation manipulation for a variety of reasons: clip art pulling hair out

-1. As with many topics covered on this website, one obstacle to learning how to manipulate equations is math phobia - many students believe that they can't "do math".
+1. As with many topics covered on this website, one obstacle to learning how to manipulate equations is math phobia: many students believe that they can't "do math."
 This belief is so strong that they generate a mental block and are often unwilling to even consider trying to manipulate an equation.
 Giving students support in building their math skills may help some of them to overcome this problem.

 2. Many students have the impression that there is "magic" in numbers.
 Thus, they immediately plug in numbers and try to rearrange the equation with the numbers.
-Sometimes this works but often, they cannot see their way to isolating the unknown variable when there are numbers in the way.
+Sometimes this works, but often they cannot see their way to isolating the unknown variable when there are numbers in the way.
 This can also lead to problems with units if they don't keep track of what units go with what number!

 3. In addition to the "magic numbers" problem, some students are intimidated by the idea of manipulating equations with only "variables" in them.
-This may be because they feel more comfortable performing an operation on a number (e.g., multiplying by by 8 or 42) than on a letter (m or v).
+This may be because they feel more comfortable performing an operation on a number (e.g., multiplying by 8 or 42) than on a letter (m or v).
 This is compounded even further if there is a Greek letter like ρ or θ involved in the equation.

 4. Students think they should just be able to use the formula that they memorized (e.g., rate = distance/time) to solve all problems in a single step.
 This page (and the associated practice problems) attempts to get them to do more than one step.

 This module is designed to remind students of the simple mathematics What we don't do - taking the square root that they may have forgotten.
-We only address simple mathematical operations: addition, subtraction, multiplication and division.
+We only address simple mathematical operations: addition, subtraction, multiplication, and division.
 The rules will work for any other operations (such as exponents and other operations).
-When these types of operations come up in other parts of this site, they are addressed with in these pages (e.g., the trigonometry page addresses inverse trig functions).
+When these types of operations come up in other parts of this site, they are addressed within these pages (e.g., the trigonometry page addresses inverse trig functions).

 Instructor Resources